simsimi/workshop-site-pages/document/190410/en.md

 </style>

 # SmallTalk API
-SimSimi Workshop Services (SWS) provides a service based on 'SimSimi', a small talk chatbot that has enjoyed about 350 million users around the world.
-SimSimi's steadfast success lies in its more than 100 million lively, dedicated-to-use scenarios written by twenty-two million panelists from diverse backgrounds around the world.
+SimSimi Workshop Services (SWS) provides a service based on 'SimSimi', a small talk chatbot that has enjoyed over 400 million users around the world.
+SimSimi's steadfast success lies in its more than 150 million lively, dedicated-to-use scenarios written by twenty-two million panelists from diverse backgrounds around the world.
 The SmallTalk API leverages these scenarios and the conversation engine AICR to help your chatbot provide laughter and healing to users.

 ## Concept